raml-org/raml-spec/versions/raml-10/raml-10.md

     description: An item in the collection of all files
 ```

 Although a URI parameter MAY be explicitly specified as optional, it SHOULD be required when surrounded directly by slashes (`/`).
 In this case, the URI parameter constitutes a complete URI path fragment, for example `.../{objectId}/...`.
-It usually makes no sense to allow a URI to contain adjacent slashes, enclosing no characters, for example `...//...`.
-Hence, a URI parameter SHOULD be specified as optional only when it appears adjacent to other text.
-For example, `/people/~{fieldSelectors}` indicates that URI parameter `{fieldSelectors}` can be blank, and therefore optional, implying that `/people/~` is a valid relative URI.
+It usually makes no sense to allow a URI to contain adjacent slashes, enclosing no characters, for example, `...//...`.
+Therefore, a URI parameter SHOULD be specified as optional only when it appears adjacent to other text.
+For example, `/people/~{fieldSelectors}` indicates that URI parameter `{fieldSelectors}` can be blank, and therefore optional, which implies that `/people/~` is a valid relative URI.

 A special URI reserved parameter, **ext**, MAY be specified explicitly in a uriParameters node.
 Its meaning is reserved for use by a client to specify that the body of the request or response be of the associated media type.